 Campus Dining contracts with FiltaFry to reduce the amount of frying oil used via filtration.
 Once the oil becomes unusable, FiltaFry recycles the fryer waste oil into biodiesel.
 At the Marketplace, excess produce and cooked proteins are repurposed as ingredients in the daily Soup and Pasta of the Day selections.

 Thanks to a progressive green spirit, Campus Dining adopted composting into its operations in 2011 when our waste hauler first made it possible.
 The Marketplace composts the peelings and trimmings from food prep.
 The food waste and compostable items placed on the food tray collector are also sorted by staff behind-the-scenes into compost bins.
-These impactful actions divert up to 10,000 pounds of organics every 10 days during the school year.
+These impactful actions divert up to 1,000 pounds per day during the school year.
 In the nationwide RecycleMania 2017 competition, Oxy’s organics diversion ranked 12th among 134 colleges.